mtx9/obsidian-calcite/grammar.md

 Dates are written in the form `` `YYYY-MM-DD` `` or `` `YYYY/MM/DD` `` (with backticks).
 If you only want to compare a part of the date, you can omit the other date numbers but you have to keep the delimiters.
 Though, you can omit parts of the date from right to left and even omit the delimiters.

-Select all notes from the folder trips that have the date start equal or greater than `2020-02-14`:
+Select all notes from the folder trips whose date `start` is equal or greater than `2020-02-14`:

 ```
 [[trips/*:start >= `2020-02-14`]]

 [[trips/*:start >= `2020/02/14`]]
 ```
-Select all notes from the folder trips that have the date start greater than the year 2020 and greather than the 2nd of a month.
+Select all notes from the folder trips  whose date `start` is greater than the year 2020 and greather than the 2nd of a month.
 (This means the first two days of any month are not selected.):

 ```
 [[trips/*:start > `2020--02`]]